wordup-dev/cloud-shell-tutorial/wordup-tutorial.md

 You have finished the wordup-cli tutorial.

 For more information visit wordup on [GitHub](https://github.com/wordup-dev/wordup-cli)

+Please follow us also on [Twitter](https://twitter.com/wordup_dev)

 ### Happy Coding!!!